 Fly to the relaxed city of Kunming.
 You will be met at Kunming airport in the Arrivals Hall by your Local Guide and/or National Escort from Wendy Wu Tours.
-Together with other group members who may be arriving at a similar time, transfer 1 hour to your hotel.
+Together with all other group members who may be arriving at a similar time, you will transfer 1 hour to your hotel.
 Depending on your time of arrival the rest of the day is yours to start soaking up the local culture.
-This evening a tour introduction will be held in the hotel, along with a welcome dinner.
-Please note soft drinks and wine will not be served at this meeting.
+This evening a tour introduction will be held in the hotel.
+Food and drinks will not be served at this meeting.
 It is simply an opportunity for your group to meet and learn more about travelling in China.
+There is no touring today.